adamghill/alldjango.com/content/tips/unique-obfuscated-urls-django.md

     identifier = RandomCharField(length=8, editable=False, unique=True)
 ```

-## My Suggestion
+## What I do

 Hopefully that gave you some ideas of how to approach creating detail pages for the future.
-Pesonally, I tend to:
+Personally, I tend to:

 - use the default `id` in the model of `BigAutoField`
 - add a `slug` field if it would be useful for SEO purposes